matiaspalumbo/matiaspalumbo.github.io/_pages/cv.md

   {% endfor %}</ul>

 ## Technical Skills
-* Advanced knowledge of the Python programming language.
-  * Eperience using most common scientific libraries (numpy, matplotlib, scikit-learn) as well as the Manim library (for rendering programmatic mathematical animations) and the Django framework.
+* Advanced knowledge of **Python** and **R**.
+Experience using common scientific libraries (numpy, matplotlib, scikit-learn) and bioinformatics tools (scde, PAGODA).
+Experience working with large-scale codebases.
-  * Experience working with large-scale codebases and knowledge of common software engineering design patterns.
-* 120-hour Computer Science college courses taken: Python & C Programming and Data Structures & Algorithms.
+* Strong background in both pure and applied mathematics.
+* Solid foundation in computer science, with coursework in Python, C programming, data structures and algorithms.
-* Advanced knowledge of the LaTeX typesetting language.
+* Advanced knowledge of the **LaTeX** typesetting language.
-* Experience working with Octave, Maxima and SageMath.
+* Experience working with **Octave**, **Maxima** and **SageMath**.

 ## Awards & Scholarships
 * Sep.
+2025 – Present: MRC LMS Studentship funded by UKRI
+  * Studentship to support doctoral studies at Imperial College London.

-2023 - Aug.
+* Sep.
+2023 – Aug.
 2024: EVC-CIN Scholarship awarded by the National Interuniversity Council of Argentina
-  * Research scholarship for participation in the “Dynamics of Linear Operators and Operator Semigroups” CIFASIS-CONICET research project.
+  * Research scholarship for participation in a CIFASIS-CONICET research project.

 * Sep.
 2022: First Prize in National Monograph Contest awarded by the Mathematical Union of Argentina
   * First prize as author of “Transcendental Number Theory”, a survey of the main results in transcendental number theory with a focus on proofs involving analytical number theory.

 * Jan.
-2022 - Mar.
-2022: Friends of Fulbright Scholarship awarded by the Fulbright Association
+2022 – Mar.
+2022: Friends of Fulbright Scholarship awarded by Fulbright Association
-  * Seven-week academic exchange program in the University of Arkansas, United States.
+  * Seven-week academic exchange program at the University of Arkansas, United States.

 ## Presentations & Workshops Given
   <ul>{% for post in site.talks reversed %}